- (3-4 lbs) Short Ribs

 Pro Tip: To make that leftover broth into a sauce, simply remove the ribs and separately combine 1 Tbsp water with 1 Tbsp corn starch.
 Add the water/corn starch mix to the broth, select the Saute button and stir until thickened.

-Adapted from The Big Bear's Wife Blog
+Picture and recipe adapted from The Big Bear's Wife Blog